andrea-mitridate/PTArcade/docs/inputs/model.md

      - [enterprise.signals.parameter.Constant][]
      - [ptarcade.models_utils.Gamma][].

-??? danger "Common parameters vs pulsar-dependent"
+??? warning "Common parameters vs pulsar-dependent"

     Parameters are assumed common by default.
 If pulsar-dependent, you **must** pass `common=False` as a keyword argument to `prior`.